shirshak55/Google-Gift-Card-Is-Scam/README.md

 -> Google Support is shit.
 They only follow rules which apply to california US.
 -> I will never use google service like gmail, google etc.
 -> Google Play card is modern way to scam people.

+What I lost?
+-> gift card
+-> time: 6 * 20 minutes of phone call

+What google gained?
+-> 8 Dollar
+-> This post about how their system and support works.

+I have uploaded payment and address_proof just to show I did really purchased the gift card